typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/prefer-nullish-coalescing.md

-# `prefer-nullish-coalescing`

-Enforces using the nullish coalescing operator instead of logical chaining.

 TypeScript 3.7 added support for the nullish coalescing operator.
 This operator allows you to safely cascade a value when dealing with `null` or `undefined`.